 The following is a map of mobility aides to be used in the event of an evacuation.
-Mobility equipment is maintained by these individual(s): Click or tap here to enter text., and inspected during these times: Click or tap here to enter text. for functionality.
+Mobility equipment is maintained by [insert responsible individual(s)] and inspected [insert time frame] for functionality.

 [Insert floor plan with marked mobility equipment]